London Coliseum: Technical aspects

-While its wing space is limited due to the constricted site on which the theatre was built, as Lloyd notes, "the stage of the London Coliseum was also on a vast scale; 55 feet wide by 92 feet deep".
+While its wing space is limited due to the constricted site on which the theatre was built, "the stage of the London Coliseum was also on a vast scale; 55 feet wide by 92 feet deep".
 The stage is not raked.
 It has the widest proscenium arch in London and was one of the first to have electric lighting.
 It was built with a triple revolving stage, although this was rarely used.
 The Coliseum was originally designed to seat 2,939 people on four levels.
 Despite the seating capacity being reduced since the Theatre's opening, it still has the largest seating capacity of any Theatre in the West End at 2,359.

 The theatre retains many of its original features and was given a Grade II* listed building by English Heritage in September 1960.
 Prior to Sadler's Wells Opera Company taking over the Coliseum in 1968, the house was "fully restored, redecorated, and a large orchestra pit installed".
 It reopened on 21 August 1968, with a production of the opera Don Giovanni.

 Another extensive renovation took place between 2000 and 2004. when the design team included the architects RHWL and Arup as acousticians and building engineers.

 The London Coliseum has two lifts which provide step-free access for disabled patrons to all levels, except the Upper Circle.